 Personally, I hate contact forms that pop up immediately and won’t let you ask a question without sharing your contact information first.
 Hence, I’d be definitely more drawn to the second option, where I can just click the reply button or write a message.

 If everything is so simple, does it really mean that a chatbot message with a few reply buttons can solve the case for every business?
 To tell the truth, it’s not.
-Because a great chatbot UI must also meet a number of requirements to bring the most benefits.
+Because a great chatbot UI must also meet a number of design requirements to bring the most benefits.

-Tips on a chatbot UI done right
+Design tips on a chatbot UI

 So, what makes a great chatbot user interface?
 Just like in the case of any other UI, it has to be visually appealing and unchallenging in usage.
 Ideally, people must be able to enjoy the process while achieving their initial goal (solving an issue or managing the bot).